Arbitrary control of the temporal waveform of photons during spontaneous emission: Introduction

-In addition to temporal gating of photon detection times, alternative approaches to the control of photon temporal waveform have made use of post-emission tools such as circuit based pulse shaping via dispersive optics \cite{sosnicki_interface_2023}, electro-optical modulation of photon wave packets \cite{kolchin_electro-optic_2008, wright_spectral_2017, sosnicki_large-scale_2018} or measurement based post selection techniques \cite{lecamwasam_measurement-based_2017}.
-However, such methods are not widely applicable across all frequency bands owing to hardware limitations.
-Additionally, post-emission shaping may introduce additional noise or loss into the system.
+Challenges associated with hybrid networking, state transfer, and robustness to timing jitter and interferometric phase noise have motivated substantial prior work on controlling photon temporal waveforms.
+Existing approaches broadly fall into two categories: \emph{post-emission} methods that reshape a photon after it is generated, and \emph{in-situ} methods that engineer the waveform during the emission process.
+Post-emission tools include circuit based pulse shaping via dispersive optics \cite{sosnicki_interface_2023}, electro-optical modulation of photon wave packets \cite{kolchin_electro-optic_2008, wright_spectral_2017, sosnicki_large-scale_2018} and measurement based post-selection techniques \cite{lecamwasam_measurement-based_2017}.
+However, such approaches are not widely applicable across all frequencies owing to hardware limitations such as the general lack of dispersive elements in the UV band.
+Moreover, these approaches can introduce additional insertion loss and technical noise.

-Approaches which aim to control photon waveform in-situ (ie. during the emission process rather than post hoc) by embedding the emitter in a cavity have been widely implemented or proposed in many qubit platforms including ions \cite{keller_continuous_2004}, quantum dots \cite{you_developing_2025} and neutral atoms \cite{covey_quantum_2023}.
-Cavity-based Stimulated Raman Adiabatic Passage (STIRAP) experiments modulate driving fields to control photon shape during emission.
-These STIRAP techniques allow the deterministic emission of photons of arbitrary distributions within certain constraints.
-For instance, the adiabatic condition and cavity properties limit the minimum scale of temporal features in the resultant photons.
-Additionally, such approaches require specialized optics and are necessarily coupled to the resonator modes \cite{vasilev_single_2010, kuhn_deterministic_2002, nisbet-jones_photonic_2013}.
-The use of a cavity also leads to practical challenges for scaling due to the need for additional infrastructure in already crowded qubit platforms.
-Moreover, while emission into a cavity mode is advantageous for some networking tasks, it can be less suitable for protocols that encode atom–photon entanglement in multiple orthogonal modes (e.g. polarization or frequency two-photon schemes), unless the resonator is explicitly engineered to support multiple qubit emission paths \cite{moehring_entanglement_2007}.
+Approaches which aim to control photon waveform in-situ by embedding the emitter in a cavity have been widely implemented or proposed in many qubit platforms including ions \cite{keller_continuous_2004}, quantum dots \cite{you_developing_2025} and neutral atoms \cite{covey_quantum_2023}.
+In cavity-assisted stimulated Raman adiabatic passage (STIRAP) schemes, shaped control fields drive a Raman process that emits a photon into a cavity mode with a programmable temporal profile.
+These techniques can generate a wide class of waveforms, but are constrained by adiabaticity requirements and by cavity parameters (e.g., linewidth and coupling), which set a minimum temporal feature size in the emitted wavepacket.
+Such approaches also require specialized cavity infrastructure and efficient mode matching into the resonator \cite{vasilev_single_2010, kuhn_deterministic_2002, nisbet-jones_photonic_2013}, which can limit achievable photon generation rates and complicate scaling in already crowded experimental platforms.
+Moreover, while emission into a single cavity mode is advantageous for many networking tasks, it can be less compatible with protocols that encode atom--photon entanglement in multiple orthogonal modes (e.g., polarization or frequency-bin schemes) unless the resonator and level structure are engineered to support multiple emission pathways \cite{moehring_entanglement_2007}.